rmoehn/shandor/README.md

 libjna (as opposed to an installation in your local Maven repo).

+## Changelog

+- 2017-09-23 235b204a3b: Update to support libnotmuch 5.
+Won't work with
+  versions before that.
+Note: As far as I know, nobody is using Shandor.
+If somebody was using it, I wouldn't be so reckless as to make breaking changes.
+  If you are using it without me knowing, please let me know, so that I won't break your setup anymore.

 ## Copyright and License

 See `LICENSE.txt` in this repo.